 All sororities participate in an early fall recruitment to be held at the beginning of the academic year.
-This year, formal fall recruitment begins with a mandatory orientation session on Monday, August 26th and ends with Bid Night ceremonies on Tuesday, September 3.
-Families and friends are welcome to attend the Panhellenic Bid Day ceremony on Tuesday evening at 7:30pm at the Shrader Pavilion on campus.
+This year, formal fall recruitment begins with a mandatory orientation session August 20, 2014 and ends with Bid Night ceremonies on Tuesday, September 9.
+Families and friends are welcome to attend the Panhellenic Bid Day ceremony on Tuesday evening at 7:30pm at the Sorority Courtyard on campus.

-Recruitment Orientation will be held on Monday, August 26 at 7pm.
 Early registration is highly encouraged.
 Recruitment registration is $50 until August 3rd.
-Late registration begins August 3rd and is $70.
+Late registration begins August 4th and is $70.
 Register online at the link below beginning May 12th. **All registration fees are non-refunadable

 Incoming freshman will have an opportunity to learn about Panhellenic Recruitment and each individual chapter through New Student Orientation.